kiendt07/code.thelifelonglearner.blog/content/posts/2021-08-05-building-the-fastest-blog-ever-developer-edition.md

 ---
-title: Building The Fastest Blog Ever With $0!
-Developer Edition
+title: How To Build A Blog With <1s Load Time And $0
 date: 2021-08-05T19:24:50.629Z
-draft: false
+draft: true
 ---
 TBD